Overview

 To create a new account, watch this video or follow these steps:

-3. On the Add Account screen, enter the required information.
+- On the New Account > General screen, enter the required information.
 Check Field Descriptions above for details.

-5. Click Save & Done or Save & Add Another.
+- Click Save & Done or Save & Create New.

 Edit Account